 Scott sits on the Board of Directors of UpLift Solutions, a national nonprofit organization that works with food retailers, governments and other constituents to bring full-service grocery stores to underserved markets across the country.
 He is also a Fellow of the Culinary Institute of America.

-Serving as financial advisor to Boxed on its pending merger with Seven Oaks Acquisition Corp.
+Served as financial advisor to Boxed on its merger with Seven Oaks Acquisition Corp.

 Served as financial advisor to KB Holdings, Inc. on its sale to Albertsons

 Advised Save-A-Lot on its sale of 51 stores to Fresh Encounter as part of an ongoing recapitalization and relicensing sales program